 So, was it all really worth it?

 Perhaps it was, perhaps it wasn’t.
 It all really depends on what you’re looking for.
 Do you want something flashy with a lot of action and intrigue?
 Then Tomodachi Game is definitely out of the question.
-Do you like to watch and listen to Ryo, YamaYuki, and others talk, and talk, and talk… with a lot of the project’s weight coming down on just about how good these actors are in convincing you their characters are living human beings?
+Do you like to watch and listen to Ryo, YamaYuki, and others talk, and talk, and talk… with a lot of the project’s weight coming down to just about how good these actors are in convincing you their characters are living human beings?
 Then yes, please do check it out!
 If you don’t feel like watching everything, the drama’s episodes are pretty short and at least give you a good feel of the thing as a whole!

 I don’t think I’ll ever really revisit the Tomodachi Game drama or its movies after this, but even with that I’m glad that I did get to see what some people can manage when they aren’t a slave to the grandness of the character they are trying to portray.
 The project might have been low-budget – such as the sets being limited to a school ground and building, a few streets probably down the road, and a giant forest where they won’t have to bother trying to make sure the background doesn’t mess with the setting – but that doesn’t mean it can’t be enjoyable to some degree.